I am recruiting 1-2 Masters students to start in the Biology Department at Georgia Southern University in Fall of 2017!

 To compete with each other, males develop unique color patterns that are attractive to females.
 Females are attracted to the color orange.
 This may be because of a sensory bias since orange is also associated with tasty food items, but it may also be an indicator of male quality since orange pigment is derived from diet.
 Females also prefer uniquely patterned males, which leads to the most extreme polymorphism I am aware of, such that no two males (even brothers) are exactly alike.

-Variation of color pattern among males
+Variation of color pattern among males from the same population

 One interesting way that males try to encourage females to mate with them is through courtship displays.
 This involves males swimming around females to ensure they can see their colors, as well as displays that look like a whole-body spasm, called sigmoids.
 Males are also fairly pre-occupied with females, and follow her everywhere just in case she finally wants to mate.
 Based on my observations in the lab, I'm pretty sure that, given the choice between food or a female, he will always pick the female.